patricklafrance/wmfnext-shell/README.md

     return sessionManager.getSession();
 };
 ```

-The session manager will be used by the _"login"_ page to set the session.
-The `sessionAccessor()` is what the runtime will call to retrieve the current session when a module needs it.

 👉 Then, add a login page to the host application using the newly created session manager.